Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Lens model results

 The uncertainty in the derived Hubble constant is dominated by the uncertainty in the lens model.
-In order to capture this uncertainty, we derive a range of models, all of them consistent with the observed set of linear constraints (positions of lensed galaxies and QSO).
+In order to capture this uncertainty, we derived a range of models, all of them consistent with the observed set of linear constraints (positions of lensed galaxies and QSO).
 The observed time delays or relative magnifications, are not included in our set of constraints.
 In the case of WSLAP+, a major source of uncertainty in the lens model originates in the particular choice of the grid used to describe the smooth component of the mass.
 The grid configuration is a free variable in WSLAP+.
 For the number of constraints used in this work, grid configurations with 150 to 300 points can produce satisfactory results in terms of reproducing the position of lensed galaxies with relatively smooth critical curves.
+A larger number of grid points results in unstable and unreliable solutions and smaller numbers result in a lack of resolution.
+The cases presented should capture the expected range of uncertainty.

 Another source of variability comes from the starting point of the minimization.
-One can choose between an infinite number of initial conditions.
+It is possible to choose among an infinite number of initial conditions.
 After each minimization, each solution differs slightly from other solutions obtained with a different seed.
-We vary both the grid and initial seed to explore the range of valid models. \\
+We varied both the grid and initial seed to explore the range of valid models. \\